paulodiovani/blog.diovani.com/technology/_drafts/2025-06-19-writing-a-resume-with-latex.md

 ---
 layout: post
-title: Writing a Resume with LaTeX
+title: Using LaTeX to Write a Beautiful, Clean, and Professional Resume
 image: /assets/media/2025-06-19-writing-a-resume-with-latex/latex-project-logo.svg
 ---

 I've come from a generation that used to print their resumes to be delivered personally to a company's office.
 Of course, that was before the COVID-19 Pandemic, when most of us, developers, used to work on-site.

-Today we just send the PDF version of our resume by e-mail, and even have tools that can help create one, such as exporting the PDF versions of your [LinkedIn] profile, or using an AI tool to create one based on a detailed description or another source.
+Today we just send the PDF version of our resume by email, and even have tools that can help create one, such as exporting the PDF versions of your [LinkedIn] profile, or using an AI tool to create one based on a detailed description or another source.

-But writing your own resume have its benefits.
+But writing your own resume has its benefits.
 You have more control over the content, formatting, and styles; you will naturally review the content whenever you update it and can improve the text; and you can more easily adjust it for the role you seek.

 To write your own resume you can use whatever text editor you want, and the most obvious choice is to use a WYSIWYG editor, like MS Word, LibreOffice, or Google Docs.
-But there is another great option, which I recently started using, which makes a developer (or a scientist) feel much more at home when writing: [LaTeX].
+But there is another great option, which I recently started using, and makes a developer (or a scientist) feel much more at home when writing: [LaTeX].

 ## Why LaTeX?

 [LaTeX] (read _Lay-tech_) is a typesetting system originally designed for production of technical or scientific documentation, and it is widely used to write articles, papers, books, or slides, usually exported as PDF.

 Different from formats like _Open Document_ or _Office Open XML_, LaTeX is intended to be written using a plain text editor, and have tools to help with its syntax and packages, such as [TexLab] -- A [Language Server Protocol] implementations for LaTeX.
-For these reasons, writing LaTeX is very similar to write a computer program using a programming language.
+For these reasons, writing LaTeX is very similar to writing a computer program using a programming language.

 Besides that, it is very easy to separate content from presentation, so you can change the design of your resume without having to copy-paste its content if needed.

 ### Setup and required tools

-To starting writing with LaTeX in your own computer, you just need:
+To starting writing with LaTeX on your own computer, you just need:

 1. A text editor.
 It can be any text editor of your choice, like Neovim or VS Code.
 2. A [TeX Live] distribution.
 3. (Optional) [TexLab] or some editor plugin.

-Alternative, if you prefer to use web-based tools or just want to write a few documents:
+Alternatively, if you prefer to use web-based tools or just want to write a few documents:

 1. Create an account and use [Overleaf].